LuckyTaorem/samasocial-assistant/README.md

 **Role:** AI/Full-Stack Developer Applicant

 ## Overview
-This repository contains the implementation for **Task 1** of the Samasocial Technical Assignment[cite: 6].
-It is a web-based AI learning assistant designed to process diverse knowledge sources (PDFs, PPTXs, YouTube videos, and Webpages) and provide accurate, strictly grounded answers with precise citations[cite: 6].
+This repository contains the implementation for **Task 1** of the Samasocial Technical Assignment.
+It is a web-based AI learning assistant designed to process diverse knowledge sources (PDFs, PPTXs, YouTube videos, and Webpages) and provide accurate, strictly grounded answers with precise citations.

-The system leverages a hybrid approach of semantic vector search and pre-computed document summaries to ensure high-quality retrieval without exceeding LLM context limits[cite: 6].
+The system leverages a hybrid approach of semantic vector search and pre-computed document summaries to ensure high-quality retrieval without exceeding LLM context limits.

 ---